backstage/backstage/docs/tutorials/enable-public-entry.md

        <AlertDisplay transientTimeoutMs={2500} />
        <OAuthRequestDialog />
        <AppRouter>
-         {/* This is a special component that does the magic to redirect users to access the home page of your authenticated application version */}
+         {/* This component triggers an authenticated redirect to the main app, while staying on the same URL */}
          <CookieAuthRedirect />
        </AppRouter>
      </>,